Manoj2805/Stress-and-Diabetics/README.md

 *linear relationship b/w independent variable and dependent variable

-How does Logistic Regression Work: the logistic regression model transform the linear regression functions continous value output into categorical value output using sigmoid function which maps the any real-valued set of independent variables input into a value b/w 0 and 1.this function is known as the logistic function.
+How does Logistic Regression Work: the logistic regression model transform the linear regression functions continuous value output into categorical value output using sigmoid function which maps the any real-valued set of independent variables input into a value b/w 0 and 1.this function is known as the logistic function.

 TP=true positives,TN=true negatives,FP=false positives,FN=false negatives